suchareq3/covid-vaccination-map/README.md

 # TODO's
 - Add choice for data to be continent-based rather than country-based
 - Change the colors to be much less noticeable for countries with smaller %'s of vaccinations
 - Add a second, greyed out "No data" group
+- Change what happens when the user enters an incorrect date - at some point just skip to the latest data entry point
+- Introduce the wonders of the internet to the program by letting the user download the latest data file directly

 # Credits
 - Pygal was made by [Kozea](https://github.com/Kozea)